yt-project/yt/doc/source/cookbook/calculating_information.rst

 ~~~~~~~~~~~~~~~~~~~

 This recipe is a very simple method of calculating the global average of a
 given field, as weighted by another field.
+See :ref:`derived-quantities` for more information.

 .. yt_cookbook:: average_value.py